chainguard-dev/digestabot/README.md

 ## Scenarios

-Also you will need to enable the setting to allow GitHub Actions to create Pull Requests with you are not using a PAT Token
+Also you will need to enable the setting to allow GitHub Actions to create Pull Requests if you are not using a PAT Token

 ```
 settings -> actions -> Allow GitHub Actions to create and approve pull requests